-- INTEGRATED COASTAL MANAGEMENT PLAN
+INTEGRATED COASTAL MANAGEMENT PLAN

 Winnie Madikizela-Mandela Local Municipality is known for its beautiful and diverse coastline, which is part of the captivating Wild Coast of the Eastern Cape.
 In the past, South Africa's coastline has not always been utilized and managed in an appropriate manner, resulting in the degradation of significant portions of this valuable national asset.
 In response, the Integrated Coastal Management Act No. 24 of 2009 as amended by Act No. 36 of 2014 (ICM Act) was developed to promote ecologically, socially and economically sustainable coastal development and resource use, as well as to control inappropriate development along our coast.
 In respect to coastal management tools, Chapter 6 of the ICM Act mandates all three spheres of Government to prepare Coastal Management Programs (CMPs).
-A CMP, in general terms, is a policy or strategy document that contains vital coastal management objectives, -which serve as a system of principles to guide decisions and achieve rational outcomes relating to the coastal environment.
+A CMP, in general terms, is a policy or strategy document that contains vital coastal management objectives,-which save as a system of principles to guide decisions and achieve rational outcomes relating to the coastal environment.

 The situational analysis provides a review and interpretation of existing information on the biophysical and socio-economic characteristics and management context of the municipal coastalarea in order to identify and describe emergent and recurrent coastal issues, constraints and opportunities.
 The intention of this component of the CMP is not to re-sample the social, economic or ecological situation of the area but rather to synthesise the numerous existing documents, reports and publications that have done so previously.
-The primary objective of the situational analysis is therefore to integrate the findings of the relevant Spatial Development Frameworks (SDF.s), Environmental Management Framework , numerous documents and plans for the Wild Coast and other information that is relevant to coastal management within the region.
+The primary objective of the situational analysis is therefore to integrate the findings of the relevant Spatial Development Frameworks (SDF.s), Environmental Management Framework, numerous documents and plans for the Wild Coast and other information that is relevant to coastal management within the region.
 In so doing, this CMP component highlights issues of priority or concern that require specific attention.
-Emergent and recurring environmental and socio-economic issues of the municipal coastal area are summarized in the d o c u m e n t.
-The municipality also established a local coastal committee which needs to be revived.
+Emergent and recurring environmental and socioeconomic issues of the municipal coastal area are summarized in the document of the number of the situation of the social coastal committee which needs to be revived.